John Kourkouas

 John Kourkouas (Ἰωάννης Κουρκούας, fl. c.
 900–946), also transliterated as Kurkuas or Curcuas, was one of the most important generals of the Byzantine Empire.
 His success in battles against the Muslim states in the East reversed the course of the centuries-long Arab–Byzantine wars and set the stage for Byzantium's eastern conquests later in the century.

 Kourkouas belonged to a family of Armenian descent that produced several notable Byzantine generals.
 As commander of an imperial bodyguard regiment, Kourkouas was among the chief supporters of Emperor Romanos I Lekapenos (r.
 920–944) and facilitated the latter's rise to the throne.
-In 923, Kourkouas was appointed commander-in-chief of the Byzantine armies along the eastern frontier, facing the Abbasid Caliphate and the semi-autonomous Muslim border emirates.
+In 923, Kourkouas was appointed commander-in-chief of the Byzantine armies along the eastern frontier, facing the Abbasid Caliphate and the semi-autonomous Arab Muslim border emirates.
 He kept this post for more than twenty years, overseeing decisive Byzantine military successes that altered the strategic balance in the region.

-During the 9th century, Byzantium had gradually recovered its strength and internal stability while the Caliphate had become increasingly impotent and fractured.
+During the 9th century, Byzantium had gradually recovered its strength and internal stability while the Arab Caliphate had become increasingly impotent and fractured.
 Under Kourkouas's leadership, the Byzantine armies advanced deep into Muslim territory for the first time in almost three centuries, expanding the imperial border.
-The emirates of Melitene and Qaliqala were conquered, extending Byzantine control to the upper Euphrates and over western Armenia.
+The emirates of Melitene and Theodosiospolis were conquered, extending Byzantine control to the upper Euphrates and over western Armenia.
 The remaining Iberian and Armenian princes became Byzantine vassals.
 Kourkouas also played a role in the defeat of a major Rus' raid in 941 and recovered the Mandylion of Edessa, an important and holy relic believed to depict the face of Jesus Christ.
 He was dismissed in 944 as a result of the machinations of Romanos Lekapenos's sons but restored to favour by Emperor Constantine VII (r.
 913–959), serving as imperial ambassador in 946.
 His subsequent fate is unknown.